pomalley/covid-colors/README.md

 ## Technical details

 This uses the [Quasar framework](https://quasar.dev/), and all data retrieval and computation is done client-side.
-It can therefore be hosted on any static site, such as in a Github repository's [Github Page](https://pages.github.com/).
+It can therefore be hosted entirely statically, such as in a Github repository's [Github Page](https://pages.github.com/).

 To hack on it, clone the repo and fire up your `npm` or `yarn`: